Vervious/gpt/README.md

 ### Early fun: Computing different losses on a layer-by-layer basis

+> [!NOTE]
+> *Notes in retrospect*: This series of experiments probably makes more sense to do on a token-by-token basis, not a layer-by-layer basis.
+Here, I am conflating the language, and the computation.
+(Yes, this series of experiments fails.
+It is not very motivated.)

 *Hypothesis*: One of my early motivations was to somehow make the model "self-consistent".
 That is, putting on an RL hat, perhaps we can interpret subsequent layers as giving "feedback" to earlier layers (in retrospect, this turns out to be a bad way of reasoning about it).
 In any case, imagine a world where a block wants to output a signal such that the subsequent block minimizes its "surprise" (i.e. `-log(1 - Pr[max])`).

-*Notes in retrospect*: This probably makes more sense to do on a token-by-token basis, not a layer-by-layer basis.
-Here, I am conflating the language itself, and the computation.
-(Yes, this series of experiments fails.
-It is not very motivated.)

 We start off by computing an additional loss at every layer, and then later appending it to the final loss.
 Setting `block_loss = -log(1 - pr[max])` (the lower the confidence, the closer the block_loss is to 0; the higher the confidence, the more negative the block_loss (so when added to the loss, the loss gets lower, which is "good").).
 Special care is taken to compute the "evaluator" block under `torch.no_grad`.